- Het vertrek van het Verenigd Koninkrijk uit de EU

-If your company is based in one of the remaining EU or EEA countries, EU legislation and obligations will continue to apply to you.
+If your company is based in an EU or EEA country, EU legislation and obligations will continue to apply to you.
 However, your business partners in the UK will need to adjust their operations to follow the new UK chemicals legislation.

-If you purchased a chemical substance from a UK-based company that registered a substance under REACH, you will no longer be able to rely on the substance being legally registered after the transition period ends.
+If you purchased a chemical substance from a UK-based company that registered a substance under REACH, you can no longer rely on the substance being legally registered.

-For the substance to remain legally registered, the UK-based manufacturer from which you bought the chemical will need to appoint an only representative established in one of the EU or EEA countries.
-Alternatively, you can choose to register the substance yourself as an importer.
+For the substance to remain legally registered, the UK-based manufacturer from which you bought the chemical should have appointed an only representative established in one of the EU or EEA countries or transferred their registration.
+Alternatively, you should register the substance yourself as an importer.

 If your UK-based supplier is currently an importer of the chemical from outside the EU/EEA, they have the option of moving their importing activity to the EU or EEA.
 Otherwise, you will need to register the substance as the EU-importer.

-If you plan to import substances from a UK-based company into the EU after the transition period ends, it is you, not the UK-based company, who will have to submit the C&L notifications to ECHA.
+If you plan to import substances from a UK-based company into the EU, it is you, not the UK-based company, who will have to submit the C&L notifications to ECHA.
 A C&L notification must also be submitted for substances in mixtures, when the concentration of the substance triggers the classification of the mixture.
 A separate C&L notification is not needed when you have registered the substance.
-Any mixture that you import will need to comply with the CLP Regulation.
+Any mixture that you import will need to comply with the CLP Regulation (see Q&A 1540).

 What about the PIC Regulation?

-As an EU company, you will need to start notifying exports to the UK of chemicals under the PIC Regulation.
-After the transition period, UK companies on the other hand will no longer have obligations under the PIC Regulation.
-This also means that UK companies will no longer have to notify their exports through ePIC or have access to the application, and export notifications submitted by any UK-based company will be disabled.
+As an EU company, you need to notify exports to the UK of chemicals under the PIC Regulation.
+UK companies on the other hand no longer have obligations under the PIC Regulation.
+This also means that UK companies no longer have to notify their exports through ePIC or have access to the application.

 - EU Commission: Getting ready for the end of the transition period - readiness notices